How to Build a DIY Aeroponic System for Plants: Build to Harvest Guide

 Step 3: Let the solution rest for a few minutes after mixing.

 Step 4: Check pH using a pH meter.
-Adjust with pH down solution until you reach the 5.5-6.0 range.
+Adjust with pH down solution until you reach the 5.5 to 6.0 range.
 This pH range ensures optimal nutrient availability for plants.
+For more on fertilizer ratios and pH, see our free fertilizer ratio guide.

 Step 5: Carefully pour the mixed fertilizer into your aeroponic system until the water level sits just beneath the misters.
 You want the misters spraying into air, not submerged in water.